Analytics of Longitudinal System Monitoring Data for Performance Prediction: Evaluation of Trained ML Models

 \subsection{Application-agnostic Models}

 Finally, we analyze the generalizability of the ML algorithms and their prediction models.
-The end goal is to create a single model that can accurately predict the standardized runtime for any application even if we do not have data for that application in the training dataset.
-In the first study of generalizability, we use four datasets - AMG 128, AMG 512, MILC 128, and MILC 512.
+Generalization refers to a model's ability to adapt to new unseen data.
+When we reserve an entire application for testing and do not include it in training, and repeat this with different applications, it tests the generalizability of the model.
+The end goal is to train a single model that can accurately predict the standardized runtime for any application even if we do not have data for that application in the training dataset.
+In the first study of generalizability, we use four datasets -- AMG 128, AMG 512, MILC 128, and MILC 512.
 In turns, we use three of these datasets for training and reserve the fourth dataset entirely for testing.
 We segment the training data into 8-fold cross-validation segments and train a model that can predict the standardized runtime of any job in the testing set given the previous five minutes of system data.
 Each prediction is later de-normalized with respect to its application and an error metric is calculated for that prediction.
-For all the results in this section, we use the neural network model, apply the mean function to aggregate the data, and compare the use of data from All routers versus My routers in each case.
+For all the results in this section, we use the neural network model, apply the mean function to aggregate the data, and compare using the All routers versus My routers data.